Kiel97/DCSS-Challenge-Generator/README.md

 Have you ever been bored with playing different combos and had no side objectives which would make game more exciting?
 Or are you looking for new combinations to play you never thought about?

 Then this brand new DCSS Challenge Generator is for you!
-Inspired by The Tavern's various challenges user were competing (mainly by triorph's Casual League Weeks) I have written Python script which from different species, background and challenge databases combines new Tavern's style challenges.
+Inspired by The Tavern's various challenges (mainly by triorph's Casual League Weeks) I have written Python script which from different species, background and challenge databases combines new Tavern's style challenges.
 Here are some advantages of this program:

 - Provide database files in script's directory, enter number of challenges to generate and output file name!
 Ready!